The Proof is in the Results

 If so, watch out!

-Employers do not appreciate lack-luster content.
-In fact many employers may choose not to read your resume any further after noting generic statements.
+Employers do not appreciate lack-lustre content.
+In fact, many employers may choose not to read your resume any further after noting generic statements.

-If you have increased sales, driven new initiatives, or collaborated closely with others you must provide an example of how the application of skills resulted in good outcomes.
+If you have increased sales, driven new initiatives, or collaborated closely with others, you must provide an example of how the application of your skills resulted in good outcomes.
 Support all statements with concrete achievements or success.

 Even better, quantify facts as often as possible (answer: how many, how much and how often) to add even more value.

 How can you catch the eye of employers?
 It’s simple: provide the proof.

 Instead of saying you have: “Excellent communication skills with the ability to lead and manage others to positive business result,”….reference a specific time you guided a team to great achievement, such as: “Generated additional $5M in revenue over 18 months by directing the creation and execution of $18M marketing strategy in collaboration with 6 department heads.”

 The above statement is eye-catching, quantitative, results-oriented, and implies good leadership and communication skills…. without specifically listing them.
 The proof is in the results.